RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Experiments and Discussions

-In order to validate our method again, we select the VOC7+12 dataset for experiments.
-VOC7+12 is a mixture of VOC2007 and VOC2012, with a total of 16551 training sets and 4952 verification sets.
+In order to validate our method again, we select the VOC 7+12 dataset for experiments.
+VOC 7+12 is a mixture of VOC2007 and VOC2012, with a total of 16551 training sets and 4952 verification sets.
 Similar to the experiments on COCO2017, we conduct experiments on advanced detection models such as YOLOv5n, YOLOv5s, YOLOv7-tiny, and YOLOv8n.
 All hyperparameter settings and network structure are the same as in the previous section.

 Following most of the work, we also report mAP.
 As shown in Table~\ref{detect2}.
 As with the previously obtained conclusions, in all experiments, after we replace some of the convolution operations in the network using RFAConv, the network gained significant improvement by adding only a small number of parameters and computational overhead.
 Meanwhile, RFA obtains an outstanding performance compared to other attentions.
-Moreover, in some experiments, in some experiments, we similarly experiment with networks constructed by RFCBAMConv and RFCAConv.
+Moreover, in some experiments, we similarly experiment with networks constructed by RFCBAMConv and RFCAConv.
 The results again validate their advantages.
-Also compared with CBAMConv and CAConv, they still obtained better results.
+For a fair comparison of other attention work, TAConv, HAMConv and MCAConv are still compared in advanced detection networks.
+All the experiments demonstrate that our proposed method obtains better performance.

+Compared to the VOC7+12 dataset, Roboflow-100 includes 100 datasets from different domains.
+Therefore, to further demonstrate the effectiveness and generalizability of the proposed method, we conduct corresponding experiments on the large-scale Roboflow-100 dataset.
+We select YOLOv5n as the baseline network, training each network for 100 epochs, and the final reported results are obtained by averaging the experimental results from the 100 datasets.
+The experimental results are shown in Table~\ref{detect3}.
+Compared to other methods, our proposed method achieves the best detection accuracy by replacing the convolutions in YOLOv5.
+The object detection experiments on VOC7+12 and Roboflow-100 further demonstrate the good generalization of our method.